-Dizziness is a very common problem, and many vestibular disorders resolve completely on their own without any treatment at all.
-If your doctor is relatively sure that your dizziness is caused by an uncomplicated vestibular disorder, she or he may simply wait to see if your symptoms improve or resolve on their own.
+Some doctors adopt a "wait and see" approach: Dizziness is a very common problem, and many vestibular disorders resolve completely on their own without any treatment at all.
+If your doctor is relatively sure that your dizziness is caused by an uncomplicated vestibular disorder, she or he may simply watch and wait to see if your symptoms improve or resolve on their own.
 Some resolve within a matter of days or weeks; others may take longer.
-Another reason for waiting is that your doctor may be hoping that your signs and symptoms will become clear enough to point to a particular diagnosis.
-If symptoms haven't improved significantly by the end of six months, spontaneous recovery is unlikely and you should return to your doctor for further analysis.
+Another reason for watching and waiting is that your doctor may be hoping that your signs and symptoms will become clear enough to point to a particular diagnosis.
+If symptoms haven't improved significantly by the end of six months to a year, spontaneous recovery is unlikely.
+The further justification for waiting then is to see if the symptoms define themselves more clearly.